Meet Amyl and the Sniffers: Melbourne’s Most Buzziest Band

 By Sun Noor

-It’s your first time playing these cities, how had this tour been treating you thus far?
+It’s your first time playing North American cities, how has this tour been treating you thus far?

 Amy: “Heaps good, yeah it’s been pretty fun.
 It’s pretty brutal lots of dates, lots of gigs, lots of cities but it’s been pretty sick.”